socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 User and group mapping
 ^^^^^^^^^^^^^^^^^^^^^^

-In Nextcloud the user or group name is used to have all relevant information in the database assigned.
+In cyfrSpaces the user or group name is used to have all relevant information in the database assigned.
 To work reliably a permanent internal user name and group name is created and mapped to the LDAP DN and UUID.
 If the DN changes in LDAP it will be detected, and there will be no conflicts.